Bruce1102/Exotic-Options-Pricing/README.md

 <h3>Option Classes:</h3>
 For each type of exotic option, a dedicated class is defined.
-These classes provide functionalities to simulate the option's behavior and compute its payoff.
+These classes provide functionalities to simulate the asset's behavior and compute its payoff.

 <h3>Monte Carlo Simulation:</h3>
-A separate class is designed for the Monte Carlo method.
-This class:

-Simulates the option price n times.
+The Monte Carlo method is a powerful computational technique used in a wide range of fields, including finance, physics, engineering, and more.
+It provides a versatile approach to solving problems that involve randomness, uncertainty, or complex systems.

+The Monte Carlo simulation will be ran by following these steps:

+**1. Stochastic Process Modeling:** The first step is to model the stochastic behavior of the underlying asset's price.
+This will be done with the models described previously

+**2. Random Sampling:** Monte Carlo simulations generate a large number of random price paths for the underlying asset based on the chosen stochastic process.
+These price paths simulate the potential future trajectories of the asset's price.

-Computes the payoff at the end of each simulation.
+**3. Option Payoff Calculation:** For each generated price path, the payoff of the exotic option is computed.
+This step involves applying the specific conditions and terms of the exotic option to determine its value at the end of each simulation.

-Calculates the fair discounted value to determine the option price.
+**4. Statistical Analysis:** After running a significant number of simulations, statistical analysis is performed on the calculated payoffs.
+This analysis provides insights into the distribution of possible option values, including measures like the mean (expected value) and standard deviation (volatility).

+**5. Discounting:** To obtain the present value of the option, the calculated payoffs are discounted back to the present time using the risk-free rate.
+This step considers the time value of money.

+**6. Option Price Estimation:** The final step involves aggregating the present values of the option payoffs to estimate the option's fair market price.
+This Monte Carlo estimate reflects the expected value of the exotic option under the assumed stochastic process.

 <h2>Finite Difference Method (FDM):</h2>
 PDE for Exotic Options: An object-oriented approach is used to define the Partial Differential Equations (PDEs) specific to each exotic option.
 These PDEs capture the mathematical essence of the option's behavior.